 Everything at night seems to take longer.
 This starts with preflight.
 If you are preflighting at night, you’ll need a flashlight or headlamp to look into all the nooks and crannies that are normally visible to you during the day.
 You also need to exercise extra caution to avoid running into parts of the airplane or tripping over tie down chains.

 Also remember to check the operation of all airplane lights during your preflight.
-Beacons or strobes and position lights are required equipment and an operational landing light I consider a near requirement, even if it may not be legally required (depending on whether the flight is “for hire”).
+Beacons or strobes and position lights are required equipment and an operational landing light I consider a requirement (and so does our club), even if it may not be legally required (depending on whether the flight is “for hire”).
 As a result, I normally check the lights near the beginning of my preflight.

 Use of Lights